-On February 2nd 1924, an orchardist named Charles Johnstone was picking bracken fern for his chooks on the Deep Creek near Army Settlement road at Pakenham.
+On the 2nd of February, 1924, an orchardist named Charles Johnstone was picking bracken fern for his chooks on the Deep Creek near Army Settlement road at Pakenham.
 He noticed flies swarming and went to investigate.
 Near a pool of water he found a body which turned out to be that of Norman Alfred List.
 Constable Stanbury from the Pakenham Police with the help of Messrs Johnstone and Kennedy removed the body and took it to a small shed at the back of the police station in Main Street.

 List was wanted in connection with the shooting deaths of four people and the wounding of one.
 Although the body appeared to have a broken neck it was found that Norman Alfred List committed suicide by cutting his wrists.
 It was also found that he had not been in the Pakenham area long and it was probable that he had camped out closer to the city first.
 List had a number of cousins living in Pakenham but he had not made contact with any of them and they were exonerated of any involvement with List.